The Unsexy Reality Of Sex When You're Trying For A Baby

 Things haven’t quite turned out that way.
 Don’t get me wrong, we’ve done the Cotswolds candle caress, a few times over.
 Each time smugly assuming that our magical evening of sex had done the trick and pondering whether the name of the hotel would make a good moniker for our firstborn.

 But it hasn’t done the trick.
-Like millions of other couples, we’re struggling to conceive.
+Like millions of other couples across the UK (one in every seven, in fact), we’re struggling to conceive.
 No amount of candles seems to work.

 Like many women, I spent the majority of my adult life trying very hard not to get pregnant.
 There were times when I prayed so hard for my period to come that it was reminiscent of my first Holy Communion, aged seven.
 I’d lose sleep after the occasional slip-up; I’d taken the morning after pill.
 I assumed the moment I actually wanted to see those two blue lines, I’d see them.
 But I haven’t.